better-internet/radworks-docs/docs/connecting-to-ethereum/adding-members.md

 title: Adding members
 ---

 With multi-signature orgs, you can add multiple **members** who can also initiate transactions such as registrations or anchors in your org.
-If you created a single-signer org, you can not add more members.
 Read more about creating an org [here][co].

+> Note: If you created a single-signer org, you can not add more members.

 ## Adding a member